AI:Stage TU Graz

 Shapeshifting: Emotion – Empowerment through AI

 What stories are told about us and how do we gain the power to interpret them?
-The installation “Shapeshifting: Emotion” addresses these questions and offers interactive approaches in the field of tension between humans and artificial intelligence.
-Visitors to the festival can become part of the work on site – and make their contribution to the idea of self-determined narration.
+The installation “Shapeshifting: Emotion” addressed these questions and offers interactive approaches in the field of tension between humans and artificial intelligence.
+Visitors to the festival became part of the work on site – and made their contribution to the idea of self-determined narration.

 – Elena Ziegler